 DEBUT ALBUM AND SUCCESS

 Not unlike her earlier contemporaries, Dido sang about love and happiness but her strength is in songs of emotional despair that tear at the heart.
 I’d compare much of her work to three other Diva Hall of Fame inductees — Jewel, Robyn, and Sarah McLachlan, especially the latter.
-Jewel and McLachlan are both singer songwriters, while Robyn writes pitch perfect pop songs while embracing darker elements and experimental electronic sounds by working with alternative acts.
+Jewel and McLachlan are both singer-songwriters, while Robyn writes pitch-perfect pop songs while embracing darker elements and experimental electronic sounds by working with alternative acts.
 Much like McLachlan, it’s not a coincidence that her music was ripe for Trance remixes at the time of their release.
 Her wispy vocals with tales of heartbreak and fortitude were ripe for the genre.
-In fact, her brother is Rollo Armstrong, one half of the electronic dance group Faithless, who co-wrote and co-produced much of the songs on her first three albums.
+Her brother is Rollo Armstrong, one half of the electronic dance group Faithless, who co-wrote and co-produced many of the songs on her first three albums.